sirixdb/sirixdb.github.io/transactional-cursor-api.md

 }
 ```

 However, if you prefer, we just released version 0.9.3 of SirixDB in Maven Central.

-Maven artifacts are deployed to maven central (however feel free to use the SNAPSHOT-variants as of now).
-Currently the following artifacts are available.
+Currently, the following SNAPSHOT-artifacts are available.
 Make sure that snapshots are getting updated with newer versions in your IDE.

 Core project: